Hosting House Concerts

 Most commonly, your (or your friend's) living room is the place where the concert happens.
 However, weather granting, we've done "yard concerts" too, which can often have a lot of people.
-The number of people depends on the size of your space--on average 20-40 people in living rooms, more if yours is larger, and we've done some yard concerts of up to 200.
-Some folks are able to make do with exisiting, re-arranged furniture or throw pillows, and some folks decide to supplement with rented or borrowed chairs.
+The number of people depends on the size of your space--on average 20-50 people in living rooms, more if yours is larger, and we've done some yard concerts of up to 400.
+Some folks are able to make do with existing, re-arranged furniture or throw pillows, but usually people need to supplement with rented or borrowed chairs.
 Most outdoor concerts we've done (and even some indoor) ask folks to BYOC--bring your own chair.

 Have fun with it!
-Any interesting lighting you can think of?
-Do the kids want to make tickets for the guests?
-Maybe they want to do a song or two to open for us?
-Now's your chance to create a venue in your own home--it's actually pretty cool.
+Any interesting, "stage-like" lighting you can think of?
+Do the kids want to make custom tickets for the guests?
+Maybe someone wants to do a song or two to open for us?
+Now's your chance to create a venue in your own home--it's actually really cool.

-In most cases, I do house concerts with my husband and main accompanist, Sean Feder on Dobro and banjo.
+In most cases, I do house concerts with my husband and main accompanist, Sean Feder on dobro and banjo.
 He and I usually tour as a duo.
 In some larger and more local situations it may be possible to bring along bass or other instruments.
-However, I've found that most experienced presenters prefer a solo or duo arrangment for reasons of space and intimacy.
+However, I've found that most experienced presenters prefer a solo or duo arrangement for reasons of space and intimacy.

-In most cases house concerts are done 100% acoustically.
+In many cases, house concerts are done 100% acoustically.
 However if you have a larger living room, or good-sized crowd, or plan to hold the concert outdoors, or have hard-of-hearing friends, adding some sound reinforcement is an excellent idea.
 If I'm on tour and singing a couple hours a night, I unfortunately can't risk losing my voice by singing at twice my regular volume.
 If you or your friends have some kind of sound system, great!
 Alternatively, I can see if I can bring one vocal mic and a little guitar amp to help get my voice across.
 In rare cases, I can rent and bring one.
 If we are far from home, we won't likely have it, but we could talk about that later.